Skip to main content

 Who should choose it, who should cross-shop

 If price certainty matters, cross-shop venues with published ranges before choosing.
 For another comparison, Waketokuyama is a useful name to consider.
-Quick reference: Tokyo, evening hours Monday through Saturday, smart casual dress, recognition-led case, strongest for plans where confirmed late hours matter.
+Quick reference: Tokyo, evening hours Monday through Saturday, smart casual dress, recognition-led case, strongest for plans where late hours matter.

 Location